christianvuerings/jquery-lifestream/README.md

 ``` javascript
 for (var i = 0, j = length; i < j; i++) {
 ```
+* Use jshint on you files. `.jshintrc` contains the necessary configuration

 ## Ideas
 Stuff that isn"t implemented yet, but would be nice to have: